Celine Prins: Modelling career

 Being discovered in Barcelona at the age of 18, Prins first signed with Elite Models in Amsterdam.
 However, only when she signed with IMG models in Paris, Prins pursued a full-time modeling career.
 She worked for brands such as Tommy Hilfiger, L’Oreal, Björn Borg, Babyliss, Philips, Levi’s, Diesel and was published in fashion magazines like Cosmopolitan, Elle, Elle Girl (Dutch cover), Harpers Bazar Australia, Elegance, Avantages (cover) and Marie-Claire.
 In 2012 she won the Dutch Model Award.

 Entrepreneurial career

 Celine Prins’ experience as a model combined with her Business degree and entrepreneurial spirit, has led to the creation of Modellist-ID.com in 2012 and thereby Prins was one of the founders and CEO of organization.
-The concept for this company foundits roots in her own experiences as a model and the various difficulties models face when travelling and living abroad by themselves at a very young age.
+The concept for this company found its roots in her own experiences as a model and the various difficulties models face when travelling and living abroad by themselves at a very young age.
 The community offered a variety of services to support their lives on several domains like amongst other; legal, financial, health and network support.
 Modellist-ID used to be the biggest community in the world.
 In 2016 the founders decided to hand over the operational role to a new team who then created an influencer agency under a new name.